Where is Don Lewis?

 The longtime investigative journalist from Mississippi was watching episode three of the Netflix show when he decided to delve into the unsolved disappearance of Carole Baskin’s multimillionaire husband, Don Lewis.

-“Episode three says, ‘you don’t solve 23-year-old cold cases,’ and I thought, ‘well actually, they can be solved,’” Mitchell recalled during an appearance on Friday’s episode of The Gallo Show.
+“Episode three says, ‘you don’t solve 23-year-old cold cases,’ and I thought, ‘well actually, they can be solved,’” Mitchell recalled an interview on Friday.
 “I took it as a challenge and decided to dive into this.”

 While it may be true that Lewis was having an affair, or multiple, Mitchell, who is currently in Tampa Bay investigating the mystery, does not believe Lewis’ disappearance had anything to do with an aerial accident like his attorney suggested.